evildmp/afraid-to-commit/README.txt

 =========================
-Don't be afraid to commit
+Don't be afraid to commit VINCENT FORK WAHAHAHAHAHAH
 =========================

 A hands-on workshop for Python/Django developers who would like to contribute